chansee97/nuxt-blog/README.md

 site style form [antfu.me](https://antfu.me/), But base on [nuxt3](https://nuxt.com/)

+> [!IMPORTANT]
-A new [version](https://github.com/chansee97/nuxt-blog-v2) of article management based on Github issues, simpler and more convenient
+> A new [version](https://github.com/chansee97/nuxt-blog-v2) of article management based on Github issues, simpler and more convenient.

 ## 💡Features